Lalo Salamanca

-Eduardo "Lalo" Salamanca (/ˈlɑːloʊ ˌsæləˈmɑːŋkə/ LAH-loh-_-SAL-ə-MAHNK-ə, /es/) is a fictional character and one of the main antagonists of the AMC television series Better Call Saul, a spinoff of Breaking Bad.
+Eduardo "Lalo" Salamanca (/ˈlɑːloʊ ˌsæləˈmɑːŋkə/ LAH-loh-_-SAL-ə-MAHNK-ə, /es/) is a fictional character and one of the main antagonists of the AMC television series Better Call Saul, a spin-off of Breaking Bad.
 He is portrayed by Tony Dalton, with the character being created by Peter Gould and screenwriter Gordon Smith.
-Lalo is introduced in the show's fourth season but was originally mentioned in dialogue from the Breaking Bad episode "Better Call Saul" that introduces Saul Goodman, though Lalo does not appear in the series.
+Originally mentioned in dialogue from the Breaking Bad episode "Better Call Saul", Lalo was not introduced until the fourth season of Better Call Saul.

-Lalo is one of many nephews of Hector Salamanca, an enforcer of the Juárez Cartel.
+Lalo is one of many nephews of Hector Salamanca, an enforcer of Don Eladio Vuente's drug cartel.
 After Hector becomes paralyzed due to a stroke, Lalo arrives from Mexico to help run the family drug operation in Albuquerque, New Mexico; he takes a greater interest in the day-to-day details of the operation than Hector did.
 Because of the rivalry between Hector and Gus Fring, Lalo becomes determined to disrupt both Gus' legitimate business and his reputation with the cartel.

 Showrunners gave Dalton freedom to diverge from cartel stereotypes and portrayals of the other members of the Salamanca family.
 Series co-creator Vince Gilligan held himself responsible for delaying Lalo's introduction, which occurred because Gould wanted to introduce Lalo as early as season one.
 Unlike most other Salamancas, Lalo appears charismatic and cheerful; however, he can also be merciless and chaotic.
 Dalton's portrayal has been critically acclaimed, with some critics deeming Lalo to be one of the best villains on television.

 Conception and development

 In July 2018, Tony Dalton joined Better Call Saul in the role of Lalo Salamanca, first appearing in the season four episode "Coushatta".
 The Breaking Bad second-season episode "Better Call Saul" mentions Lalo and also introduces Saul Goodman—Jimmy McGill's business name—and mentions "Ignacio" (Nacho Varga).
 In an interview before Better Call Saul aired, Vince Gilligan said the writers had envisioned Lalo as a major character and as with Breaking Bad, they must "keep close tabs on what our characters have done in the past and make good use of it here in the present and the future".
 Gilligan and Peter Gould, however, had difficulty deciding how to properly introduce the character, whom they considered a bogeyman around the second season of Breaking Bad but had not worked out his personality or motivations.
 Gilligan held himself responsible for delaying Lalo's introduction, as Gould had wanted to introduce Lalo as early as season one.
 Gould realized Lalo needed to be different from the other members of the Salamanca family and a foil equal to Gus Fring.
 He credited the show's casting directors Sherry Thomas and Sharon Bialy for selecting Dalton for the role, adding Dalton had "the charm, and the joy, and the threat" needed for the character and "all the charm of a '40s movie star".
-Gould said Lalo was named after the composer Lalo Schifrin.
+Gould said Lalo's name is an homage to the Argentine American composer Lalo Schifrin.